 |Ink (Red and Blue)||Poor||Excellent / Good||Excellent|

 To see how DAAM enhances the impact resistance of wood surfaces, take a look at the chart below.
-Notice the high-impact resistance of wood coatings with 5% DAAM versus those with no DAAM.
+Notice the high-impact resistance of wood coatings with 5% DAAM versus those without DAAM-ADH crosslinking.

 In addition, during a heating and cooling cycling test, coatings without DAAM can tend to crack.
-However, with a diacetone acrylamide coating, this is less likely.
-Check out these pictures to see the difference.
+However, with a DAAM-ADH system coating, this is less likely.
+See the pictures blow to observe the difference.

 Concrete coatings are also another application of DAAM.
 To prepare the coating, here are some characteristics you’ll want your emulsion to have: